alexarje/sensing/book/week1.md

 - **[ESCOM (European Society for the Cognitive Sciences of Music)](https://escom2021.org/)**: A society that organizes conferences and promotes research in the cognitive sciences of music.
 - **[ICMPC (International Conference on Music Perception and Cognition)](https://icmpc.org/)**: A biennial conference that brings together researchers from around the world to discuss music perception and cognition.
 - **[SMPC (Society for Music Perception and Cognition)](https://www.musicperception.org/)**: A society that hosts conferences and fosters research on the psychological and cognitive aspects of music.
-- **[APSCOM (Asia-Pacific Society for the Cognitive Sciences of Music)](https://www.apscom.org/)**: A regional society that promotes research and collaboration in the cognitive sciences of music across the Asia-Pacific region.
 - **[ICCMR (International Conference on Cognitive Musicology and Research)](https://www.iccmr.org/)**: A conference focusing on the intersection of cognitive science and musicology, exploring how humans understand and interact with music.
 - **[Music and Neurosciences](https://www.fondazione-mariani.org/en/music-and-neurosciences/)**: A conference series exploring the relationship between music and brain function, organized by the Mariani Foundation.
 </details>